seanpue/al340/_posts/2015-01-24-week-3-assignment.md

 In our second class, in addition to a lively discussion about digital humanities (notes are [here](https://etherpad.mozilla.org/al340-week2), we also logged into our class server and created accounts.
 Before the next class (1/30), you are to login to the server again and, working through the following instructions, create a "Hello world!" webpage in your own public directory.
+There are additional readings for the first part of the class on the [syllabus](/al340/syllabus)

 ### Step 1.
 Login to the class server